datacommonsorg/docsite/custom_dc/custom_data.md

 ## Load local custom data

+The following procedures show you how to load and serve your custom data locally.

-To load custom data uploaded to Google Cloud, see instead [ ](/custom_dc/deploy_cloud.html) for procedures.
+To load data in Google Cloud, see instead [Load data in Google Cloud](/custom_dc/deploy_cloud.html) for procedures.

 ### Configure environment variables

 Edit the `env.list` file as follows:
 - Set the `INPUT_DIR` variable to the directory where your input files are stored.
-- Set the `OUTPUT_DIR` variable to the directory where you would like the output files to be store.
+- Set the `OUTPUT_DIR` variable to the directory where you would like the output files to be stored.
 This can be the same or different from the input directory.
 When you rerun the Docker data management container, it will create a `datacommons` subdirectory under this directory.

 **Notes:**
 - NL support increases the startup time of your server and consumes more resources.
 If you don't want NL functionality, you can disable it by updating the `ENABLE_MODEL` flag from `true` to `false`.